bg-write/candyfloss-flask/README.md

 ###### [Return to top](#top)

-A special shout-out to Nish Tahir for giving thoughtful feedback on an early version of this app.
+A special shout-out to Nish Tahir for giving thoughtful feedback on an early version of this app, and James Bennington for his helpful guidance on how to document my code.
 [Pallets's intro to Flask](https://flask.palletsprojects.com/en/2.2.x/quickstart/) is a recommended starting point for anyone wanting to explore Flask.
 [Waweru Mwaura](https://circleci.com/blog/testing-flask-framework-with-pytest/) has a great blog post on the basics of using pytest with Flask.
 I also want to thank [Magnitopic](https://www.youtube.com/@Magnitopic) for their helpful [YouTube video](https://www.youtube.com/watch?v=AZMQVI6Ss64) on how to deploy a Flask app to PythonAnywhere.
 [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-use-an-sqlite-database-in-a-flask-application), [CodingCasually](https://www.youtube.com/watch?v=tPxUSWTvZAs), and [ProfessorPitch](https://www.youtube.com/watch?v=YLOZpYAYPLQ) were all helpful with the initial local connection to SQLite.

 ---